Colorado County Courthouse in Columbus, Texas

 Colorado County sits along the Colorado River in the corridor between Houston and San Antonio.
 Columbus is the county seat, a historic community that has served as a waypoint since the Republic era.
 With a population around 20,500, the county has seen steady property value increases as growth pressure from both metro areas pushes outward along US-90.

-In 2024, Colorado County property owners who filed informal protests saw a 69% success rate.
+1,594 ARB protests were filed in Colorado County in 2024; 69% of protests resolved through the informal process received a value reduction, and 25% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 Roughly 2,710 accounts were contested, generating $5 million in tax savings.
 If you own property in Colorado County and have not protested recently, you are likely leaving money on the table.

 Colorado County Resources